 Call us before you call anyone else, and if you have not called us yet – do NOT hesitate.
 The longer you wait to contact a car accident lawyer after a bad accident, the harder it can be for you to receive monetary compensation.

 Car Accident FAQs

 Dealing with insurance companies can be incredibly time consuming and confusing, especially after a bad car accident.
-Our attorneys have extensive experience dealing with insurance companies and can protect your rights!
-If you have been in an accident, there are several important pieces of information that you need to gather immediately from the other party involved.
+If you’ve been in an accident, there are several important pieces of information that you need to gather immediately from the other party involved.